godiagonal/wauv/README.md

 ```

 ## smoothingTimeConstant
-The degree of smoothing over time that should be applied to values returned by getFrequencyData().
+The degree of smoothing over time that should be applied to values returned by `getFrequencyData()` and `getFrequencyDataBySize(size)`.
 The value may range from 0 to 1 and the default value is 0.95.
 Higher values means smoother transitions between low and high amplitude values, vice-versa.
 ```javascript
 audioSource.smoothingTimeConstant = 0.95;
 ```